dolmades/dolmades-cli/README.md

 ```
 ./cook Dolmadefile
 ```
+Click straight through the installation process.
 This will install the free game Broken Sword 2.5 on your desktop.

 ## Usage with GOG account